oblac/jodd-site/doc/db/5+mapping.md

     }
 ~~~~~

+In this simple example, `Boo` is stored as an integer in database; however,
+you can create a more complex SQL type and conversion.

 ### Enum mappings

-Line #20 shows how simple enumeration (`FooColor`) can be stored to
+Lets see how simple enumeration (`FooColor`) can be stored to
 database.
 Enumerations, by default, are stored as strings (varchars...).

-Now, enumeration may be stored as other sql type, but it is necessary to
+Now, enumeration may be stored as other SQL type, but it is necessary to
-define `SqlType` for mapping conversion.
-One such may look like:
+define custom `SqlType` for mapping conversion.
+One such implementation
+may look like:

 ~~~~~ java
     public class FooWeigthSqlType extends SqlType<FooWeight> {